nealbarshes/nealbarshes.github.io/PatientEducation/index.md

   </a>
 </p>

-If you SMOKE TOBACCO, watch this video to on one man's challenges and success in quitting:
+# If you SMOKE TOBACCO

+One man's challenges and success in quitting:
 <p>
   <a href="https://www.youtube.com/watch?v=r8hoZrQ0aR0" title="CDC: Tips From Former Smokers - Roosevelt S.: “It’s Hard to Quit">
     <img src="/assets/YouTubeCDCRoosevelt.jpg" alt="YouTube" />